vim-plug: FAQ

 let g:gruvbox_contrast_dark = 'soft'

-autocmd VimEnter * silent! colorscheme gruvbox
+autocmd VimEnter * nested silent! colorscheme gruvbox

 call plug#end()